 For those seeking drag shows in Las Vegas, we thought it would be helpful to lay out your options by geography, as they can be somewhat difficult to find.

 For each show, we’ll link out to multiple ticket sources so that you can easily compare and contrast pricing to find the best deal.

 Drag Shows On The Strip

 A highly rated drag show on the Strip, RuPaul’s Drag Race has earned 4.5/5 stars based on Vegas.com customer reviews.
-With a cast of showgirls that include Asia O’Hara, Kameron Michaels, and Yvie Oddly among others, you’re guarenteed to be served some realness.
+With a cast of showgirls that include Asia O’Hara, Kameron Michaels, and Yvie Oddly among others, you’re guaranteed to be served some realness.

 Drag Shows On Fremont Street

-Tickets start at $20, however, options that include dinner and/or brunch are also available in the $50 – $60 range.
+Tickets start at $20, however, options that include dinner and/or brunch are also available in the $50 – $90 range.

 Other Las Vegas Drag Shows

 The following are bars or drag shows that operate away from the main tourist corridors of the Strip and Fremont Street, however, are accessible via cab or a cheap Lyft/Uber.